pauldewilson/template-backend/README.md

-# Modern FastAPI Backend Template with SQLAlchemy and Redis
+# Modern FastAPI Backend Template with SQLAlchemy, Redis, and Celery

-A production-ready template for backend applications using FastAPI, SQLAlchemy for database operations, and Redis for caching.
+A production-ready template for backend applications using FastAPI, SQLAlchemy for database operations, Redis for caching, and Celery for background task processing.
 This template includes a preconfigured authentication system, admin interface, database migrations, environment management, and more.

 ## Features